 It’s important to note however, we are not talking about being overly accommodating, codependent, a doormat, or relinquishing the right to have boundaries or protect yourself.
 We’re talking about skillfully balancing caring for yourself with caring for your partner, and consistently making choices that benefit, rather than damage, your relationship.

 Although kindness and civility are essential, being expert in a relationship is not simply about being “nice.“ Being masterful also embodies a degree of toughness and resilience, the courage to “tell it like it is” and be appropriately and assertively confrontational.
-Above all, it’s about being fully mindful in the moment and making the best possible choices for yourself, for your partner, and for the relationship.
+Above all, it’s about being fully mindful in the moment and balancing the best possible choices for yourself, for your partner, and for the relationship.
 Sometimes it involves negotiation and compromise.

 Think of the possibilities.
 Visualize the relationship of your dreams.
 However, be careful!
 To realize your vision you need more than just “wishful thinking.”
 Merely wishing lulls your brain into complacency, while considering realistic barriers energizes your brain with compelling challenges and a natural tendency toward problem-solving.